yihao03/tp/docs/DeveloperGuide.md

    1. Test case: `link parent/Mary Doe child/Alice Doe`<br>
       Expected: No new link created.
 Message states they are already linked.

+1. Attempting to link more than 2 parents to a child
+   1. Prerequisites: Alice Doe already has 2 parents linked (e.g., Mary Doe and John Doe).

+   1. Test case: `link parent/Jane Smith child/Alice Doe`<br>
+      Expected: No new link created.
+Error message states "This child already has 2 parents linked.
+Cannot add more than 2 parents per child."

+   1. Note: This constraint enforces a realistic parent-child relationship model, limiting each child to a maximum of 2 parents.

 ### Viewing children